 If you need fast AF in a micro four thirds and have the budget, the OM-D E-M1 Mark II has impressed motorsports photographers with its professional-level results.

 Part of the appeal with micro four-thirds is their compact nature, and this extends to the lenses you will need to take with you to the track.

 An OM-D E-M1 Mark II combined with the M.Zuiko Digital ED 40- 150 mm F2.8 PRO would give you the combined capabilities of two lenses (a 70-200mm f2.8 and 300mm F2.8) if you were carrying a full-frame camera.

-The weather-sealed sturdy construction gives you a camera you can use with confidence with the unpredictable environment and weather typical of the average race day.
+The weather-sealed sturdy construction gives you a camera you can confidently use with the unpredictable environment and weather typical of the average race day.